-(a) Notwithstanding any other provision of this article to the contrary, for fiscal year 2023 1 and each fiscal year thereafter, in addition to all other amounts required by this article, the 2 3 Department of Education shall include in its budget request, and the Governor shall include in each budget bill submitted to the Legislature, an appropriation to the Department of Education for 4 5 the greater of an amount not less than two percent of net public school enrollment adjusted for state aid purposes or the total number of eligible Hope Scholarship applications received by the 6 7 Hope Scholarship Board, if available, multiplied by the prior year's statewide average net state 8 aid allotted per pupil.
-The amount appropriated shall be transferred by the Department of 9 Education to the Hope Scholarship Board to be used solely to meet the Hope Scholarship Program obligations set forth in §18-31-1 et seq. of this code except as otherwise provided in this 10 11 section.
-The Governor shall also provide in each budget for the reappropriation for expenditure 12 during the ensuing fiscal year the balance to the Department of Education that was not transferred to the Hope Scholarship Board due to an accumulated balance from prior years as provided under subsection (b) of this section.
+1 (a) Notwithstanding any other provision of this article to the contrary, for fiscal year 2023 2 and each fiscal year thereafter, in addition to all other amounts required by this article, the 3 Department of Education shall include in its budget request, and the Governor shall include in 4 each budget bill submitted to the Legislature, an appropriation to the Department of Education for 5 the greater of an amount not less than two percent of net public school enrollment adjusted for 6 state aid purposes or the total number of eligible Hope Scholarship applications received by the 7 Hope Scholarship Board, if available of estimated Hope Scholarship applications for the fiscal 8 year, multiplied by the prior year's statewide average net state aid allotted per pupil.
+The Hope 9 Scholarship Board shall certify the estimated number of Hope Scholarship applications for the

+10 fiscal year to the Department of Education by December 10 of each year.
+The amount appropriated shall be transferred by the Department of Education to the Hope Scholarship Board 11 12 to be used solely to meet the Hope Scholarship Program obligations set forth in §18-31-1 et seq. of 13 this code except as otherwise provided in this section.
+The Governor shall also provide in each 14 budget for the reappropriation for expenditure during the ensuing fiscal year the unused 15 accumulated balance in the Hope Scholarship Fund. to the Department of Education that was not 16 transferred to the Hope Scholarship Board due to an accumulated balance from prior years as 17 provided under subsection (b) of this section.